shardrunner/libdl/README.md

 The deep learning library is coded in an object oriented structure.
 It makes extensive usage of the *Eigen* library for linear algebra operations.

+The library itself manages its dependencies itself.
+Only the jupyter notebook requires the installation of additional libraries.

+There are some asserts active in debug mode, that check for correctness of the configuration and the input.
+Those are however disabled in release mode.

 The *NeuralNetwork* class is the heart of every network.
 It manages the represented network structure and acts as an interface between network and user.